manishchetpalli/manishchetpalli.github.io/docs/airflow/airflow.md

 4. tags - List of tags helping us search DAGs in the UI.

 ---

+## Scheduling in airflow

+> --- **Core Scheduling Parameters**

+To schedule a pipeline, you must define specific parameters within the `DAG` object.

+`dag_id`: A unique identifier for the DAG.

+`start_date`: The date from which the DAG starts its schedule.
+It requires a `datetime` object.

+`schedule`: (Previously `schedule_interval` in Airflow 2.0) Defines how often the DAG runs.

+`catchup`: A boolean (default is often `True` but recommended as `False` in many cases) that determines if Airflow should run all "missed" instances of the DAG from the `start_date` to the current time.

+> --- **Scheduling Methods**

+-  Macros (Shortcuts)
+These are easy-to-read strings for common intervals.

+`@daily`: Runs once a day at midnight (00:00).

+`@hourly`: Runs at the start of every hour.

+`@weekly`: Runs at midnight on Sunday.

+`@monthly`: Runs at midnight on the first day of the month.

+- Cron Expressions
+This is the most flexible and widely used method.
+It uses five fields: `minute`, `hour`, `day`, `month`, and `weekday`.

+- Timedelta
+Used when you need exact intervals that Cron cannot easily handle, such as running a pipeline every 10 days regardless of month transitions.

+Airflow defaults to UTC.
+If you are working in a specific region (like India or the US), it is recommended to create timezone-aware DAGs using the `pendulum` library.

+Why Pendulum?
+It handles Daylight Saving Time (DST) adjustments automatically, which standard `datetime` might miss.

+Real-world issue: If you run a pipeline at 5:00 AM India time but it defaults to UTC, it might technically be running on the previous calendar day in UTC, causing errors in incremental data loading.

+---

 ## Task level Operator

 !!! tip